-Prerequisite: KPE 160H, PSY 100H/PSY 100Y Three lecture hours per week and ten laboratory hours.
+Three lecture hours per week and ten laboratory hours.

-♦ KPE 263H Introductory Biomechanics
+◆ KPE 263H Introductory Biomechanics

 Students will be introduced to basic biomechanical concepts used in the analysis of human movement.
 Biomechanics of the musculoskeletal system will be covered in the first half; fundamental laws and principles of mechanics will be covered in the second half.
 Examples will be provided throughout to demonstrate how biomechanics can be used to enhance and maintain human health, fitness, and performance.
 Corresponding professional and research opportunities will also be highlighted.
-Prerequisites: ANA 126Y, KPE 160H/PHE 104H Three lecture hours per week plus nine laboratory hours.
-Tutorials are optonal.
+Prerequisites: ANA 126Y, KPE 160H

+Three lecture hours per week plus nine laboratory hours (over the course of the term).